These two words sum up the power of storytelling and explain why it works—human interest.

 It’s All in There Even If You Don’t Notice

 Nothing escapes your notice.
 Your conscious mind may not always “take a note to self,” but your unconscious mind rarely lets anything slip.
-When you are conceptualizing a new piece, any or all your overt and hidden influences come to bear.
+When you conceptualize a new piece, any or all your overt and hidden influences come to bear.

-You don’t need to do a psychological evaluation and breakdown every instance and nuance in your life to do a backstory.
+You don’t need to do a psychological evaluation and breakdown of every instance and nuance in your life to do a backstory.
 It’s just helpful to recognize what influences you and your work.
-When you help me to understand you and how your work came into existence, you draw me closer to you.
+When you help me understand you and how your work came into existence, you draw me closer.
 Just as with friends and lovers, only when we both let our guard down do we have a chance to make a meaningful connection.

 Selling Art Is Not Serendipitous